 - Yorkshire & the Humber – research, medical education

 These ST3 posts are national training numbers and applicants should apply to their chosen specialty as usual, preferencing the flexible portfolio training option where available.
 There are no extra qualification requirements and no additional scoring or interview criteria other than appointability to higher specialty training.

-- geriatric medicine – East of England, East Midlands, South West, North West, North East, West Midlands, Yorkshire and Humber, and Wessex
+- geriatric medicine – West Midlands, East of England, South West, Wessex, North East, Yorks & Humber, Wales, KSS

 - rehabilitation medicine – Wessex